 Recording of Lectures.
-Note that the professor may record class sessions and recordings provided to enrolled students via the Canvas site.
-If you have concerns about being recorded, please contact the course instructor.
-Our aim is to create a learning environment where all feel free to contribute; thus any recording of class sessions by other students is prohibited (with the exception of those who have a DRC-approved accommodation), or the express consent of the instructor).
+Our aim is to create a learning environment where all feel free to contribute; thus any recording of class sessions is prohibited (with the exception of those who have a DRC-approved accommodation), or the express consent of the instructor).
 No one should post any verbatim accounts of class discussion or say anything that could identify a class member on social media without the express permission of the class member.